bogzbonny/yeehaw/_TODO_DONE.md

+01. write debug_pane
+01. textbox rcm bug.. need to go to the upper right hand corner to first activate the rcm
+30. refactor: remove ExtraLocations from EventResponse
+05. menu.rs:
+        // XXX this should just be loc width (post refactor of dyn_location to element)
+01. Hooks
+     - HashMap(HookKind, Vec(ElementID, fn Hook))
+     - register_hook
+     - type HookKind = String
+        - use string to allow for totally custom widget hook kinds
+     - remove_hook(el_id, kind)
+     - remove_all_hooks(el_id)
+     - pre/post event hook
+     - pre/post location change hook
+     - pre/post visibility change hook
+05. Proper overwrite when writing a transparent character.
+Build in functionality to retrieve and draw what the content underneath should be even if it's not currently drawn will require new fn on Element "GetDrawingAtPos" as well as determining the layer order at a given position.
+     - I don't think this is an issue now that drawing is contained to the single draw function.
+01. rewrite horizontal/vertical stack panes

+01. WONT DO remove extra locations
+     - menu item should manually refer back to the menu-bar element when an event is called
+     - turns out this is actually very useful if we want to have parent panes which have elements outside of their original location (obv!).
+Otherwise we would need to have the parent pane constantly grow and shrink its main dimention which would be annoying to track.. basically the same as using taffy. - we would then need to do the wierd thing of passing back "non-captured" to the EO which would then need to send the event down to the next z-index... too-much extra complexity compared to just allowing for extra locations
+01. menubar doesn't properly render output on top of element below
+01. ensure that menu will work in a vertical pane where it goes over other content
+01. remove loc and vis from add_element within element organizer
+01. remove visibility from context
+01. special way to not draw outside of max context (scrollable_pane)
+     - may need to add something special to the context.
+01. translate scrollable pane
+     - scrollbars should be optional (can scroll with mouse wheel otherwise)
+     - interaction with border pane?

 01. make the element-id a name (string) which is unique across the entire cui application.
      - the element-id will nolonger be assigned by each element organizer, but assigned to each element at it's creation.